osm-search/Nominatim/docs/develop/Testing.md

 These tests check that data is imported correctly into the place table.
 They use the same template database as the DB Creation tests, so the same remarks apply.

-Note that most testing of the gazetteer output of osm2pgsql is done in the tests of osm2pgsql itself.
-The BDD tests are just there to ensure compatibility of the osm2pgsql and Nominatim code.